gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

 Using `make SGX=1` in the test or regression directory will automatically generate the enclave signatures (.sig files).

-#### Check out Application Test Cases

-To get the application test cases, run the following command from the root of the source tree:

-    git submodule update --init -- LibOS/shim/test/apps/

-See [Run Applications in Graphene] for the instruction of running each application.

-#### Run Built-in Examples in Graphene-SGX

-There are a few examples under LibOS/shim/test.
-The "native" folder includes a rich set of C programs and "apps" folder includes a few tested applications, such as GCC, Python, and Apache.

-(1) Build and run `hellowWorld` with Graphene on SGX

-- Go to LibOS/shim/test/native, sign all the test programs via command:

-      make SGX=1

-- Generate launch tokens from the aesmd service, via command:

-      make SGX_RUN=1

-- Run `helloworld` with Graphene on SGX:

-      SGX=1 ./pal_loader helloworld   or  ./pal_loader SGX helloworld

-(2) Build and run the Python helloworld script with Graphene on SGX

-- Go to LibOS/shim/test/apps/python and sign the application:

-      make SGX=1

-- Generate a launch token from the aesmd service, via command:

-      make SGX_RUN=1

-- Run the Python helloworld with Graphene-SGX via:

-      SGX=1 ./python.manifest.sgx scripts/helloworld.py

 ### Run Applications in Graphene